Happy Mothers day to Dr. Michelle!

 Seriously though, she’s been working at it a long time, and we couldn’t be prouder of her accomplishments, especially coming right before a well deserved Mother’s Day.

-A very happy Happy Mother’s Day to Michelle, and all the moms reading out there!
+A very Happy Mother’s Day to Michelle, and all the moms reading out there!
 Enjoy your day!

+Congratulations, Dr. Powers!
+Now punch Pat when he wants to play doctor.
+He has already suggested that, hasn’t he?